When to pee during Avengers: Endgame

 When the New Jersey title card comes on screen

-There are no good spots to pee in the last hour of this film.
+There are no good spots to pee in the last hour of this film, sorry but we don't make the rules.

 We repeat, there are no good spots to pee during the last hour of this film.
 So if your bladder's at the end of its rope, pee now!
 This segment is your last decent opportunity for a bathroom break.
 While it's filled with nostalgia, you won't be missing any real conflict and it's fairly easy to fill in the blanks.
 Plus, if you pee fast enough, you'll probably catch the tale end of the segment.